doublestandardctf/GoogleCTF2019/Code-Golf.md

 Given a list of strings with gaps in them (denoted by a space), you're asked to combine them into a single string.
 Imagine all of the strings stacked on top of each other.
-You want to shift the strings to the left so that only one or zero characters are in each position.
+You want to shift the strings to the so that only one or zero characters are in each position.
 You're tasked with minimizing the length of the resulting string (ignoring trailing and leading gaps).
 The tie-breaker for multiple solutions is lexicographic length.
 Your solution is a function `g :: [String] -> String`.